sauceisgood/ccbot/README.md

 - Simple and stable
 - No time duration limits
 - High quality sounds
-- Queue not available
 - Sudo users (userbot and contacts)
-- One userbot works only on one group
+- One userbot works only in one group

+× Currently queue is not available

 ### Commands